If you want to see the most innovative chatbot examples in one place, then you’ll love this updated article.

-It’s possible that your chatbot can do well to answer questions as well, but that should be a byproduct of the entire experience.
+It’s possible that your chatbot can do well to answer questions as well, but that should be a byproduct of the entire customer experience.
 You want to give customers everything they need inside Messenger — from information to payments and more.

 Chatbot Example #7: Whole Foods

 The Whole Foods Facebook Messenger Bot is famed for its recipes, product recommendations, and cooking inspiration.
 Their chatbot helps shoppers find recipes on the spot, and drives traffic to their site from Messenger.